 Now we are going to more difficult parts of the transaction.
 Yeah, it doesn’t end like that, my friend.
 Because Sandro bought it via credit, it has to be paid in the next month.
 Here we introduce you to clearing and settlement.

-After the PS5 are delivered to Mountain View, what is the situation?
+After the PS5 is delivered to Mountain View, what is the situation?

 The merchant bank, Bank of Captain America, gives money to the merchant bank account and forwards this activity as a record to Visa.

-Similar with authorization, Visa monetize In this clearing and settlement process with flat fee.
+Similar to authorization, Visa monetizes In this clearing and settlement process with a flat fee.